Chia-Network/chips/CHIPs/bls.md

 ## Backwards Compatibility

+* This CHIP requires extensive use of the [softfork](https://chialisp.com/operators/#softfork) operator
+* The CLVM operators to be added are backwards compatible -- any calls that succeed after the CHIP has been implemented also would have succeeded beforehand
-The CLVM operators to be added are backwards compatible.
-In order for this CHIP to be adopted, extensive use of the [softfork](https://chialisp.com/operators/#softfork) operator will be required.
+* The CLVM operators to be added are not forward compatible -- some calls that succeed before the CHIP has been implemented will no longer succeed afterward

-This CHIP does not introduce any backwards incompatible changes to Chia.
-If adopted, this CHIP will not require a hard fork or a soft fork from Chia's blockchain.
+* Because of the forward incompatibility of the operators to be added, this CHIP will require a soft fork of Chia's blockchain
+* The block height of the soft fork will need to be determined before this CHIP can be finalized
+* The operators to be added are unlikely to be contentious.
+However, as with all forks, there will be a risk of a chain split
+* The soft fork could also fail to be adopted.
+This might happen if an insufficient number of nodes have upgraded to include the changes introduced by this CHIP prior to the fork's block height

 ## Rationale